Home

 Sometimes, power steering fluid seals can wear down from normal use and leak out the fluid.
 In such cases, your power steering pump can whine to indicate you’re low on steering fluid.
 That’s when you should top it off or replace it if it’s dirty.

-However, If you hear a whining noise and need a lot of effort to turn your steering wheel when your vehicle is cold, it could indicate a worn-out power steering rack.
+However, if you hear a whining noise and need a lot of effort to turn your steering wheel when your vehicle is cold, it could indicate a worn-out power steering rack.
 This usually improves as your car warms up.

 A worn-out universal joint can also make similar noises and turn stiff when trying to turn.